jhelst/eng-take-home-public/FRONT-END.md

 ### What's Already Been Done

-- UI/UX for all elements, including previews (mobile responsive)
+- UI/UX for all elements, including previews

 ### Useful info